Measuring the giant radio galaxy length distribution with the LoTSS: Theory

 \subsection{Unification model constraints from quasar and non-quasar giants}

-The \textit{unification model} and its extensions \citep[e.g.][]{Hardcastle12020} form an elegant family of hypotheses that aim to explain the observational diversity of active galaxies.
-It posits that active galaxies \emph{with} quasars differ from those \emph{without} quasars primarily because of differences in orientation of the dusty tori surrounding SMBHs.
+The unification model and its extensions \citep[e.g.][]{Hardcastle12020} form an elegant family of hypotheses that aim to explain the observational diversity of active galaxies.
+It posits that active galaxies with quasars differ from those without quasars primarily because of differences in orientation of the dusty tori surrounding SMBHs.
 In particular, the central idea is that a quasar appears brighter to the observer than a non-quasar AGN because the axis of its dusty torus happens to be virtually parallel to the line of sight.
 As such, only quasars would offer an unobscured view of the luminous accretion disk surrounding the SMBH, whilst also beaming relativistic jet emission towards the observer.
-Using our statistical framework, we predict the general ramifications of the basic unification model on a GRG sample.\\ The basic unification model suggests to divide the radio galaxy population in two, distinguishing between RGs generated by AGN with quasar appearance \textit{(quasar RGs)} and RGs generated by AGN \emph{without} quasar appearance \textit{(non-quasar RGs)}.
-We assume that quasar RGs have inclination angles $\theta \leq \theta_\mathrm{max}$ or $\theta \geq 180\degree - \theta_\mathrm{max}$ whilst non-quasar RGs have $\theta_\mathrm{max} < \theta < 180\degree - \theta_\mathrm{max}$.\footnote{Geometrically, $\theta_\mathrm{max}$ represents the opening angle of the two coaxial conical gaps in the dusty torus of the AGN.} If quasar RGs are more closely aligned with the line of sight than non-quasar RGs but are otherwise similar, fewer of them will satisfy $l_\mathrm{p} \geq l_\mathrm{p,GRG}$ and thus be classified as GRGs.
-Therefore, the \textit{quasar GRG fraction} $f_\mathrm{Q}$ --- the fraction of quasar GRGs in an actual GRG sample --- constrains $\theta_\mathrm{max}$.
-We model $f_\mathrm{Q}$ as an RV:
+Using our statistical framework, we predict the general ramifications of the basic unification model on a GRG sample.